Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Acknowledgments

-This research was supported in part by National Key R\&D Program of China (2021ZD0111501), National Science Fund for Excellent Young Scholars (62122022), Natural Science Foundation of China (62206064, 62206061), Guangdong Basic and Applied Basic Research Foundation (2024A1515011901), Guangzhou Basic and Applied Basic Research Foundation (2023A04J1700), and CCF-DiDi GAIA Collaborative Research Funds (CCF-DiDi GAIA 202311).
+This research was supported in part by National Science and Technology Major Project (2021ZD0111501), National Science Fund for Excellent Young Scholars (62122022), Natural Science Foundation of China (U24A20233, 62206064, 62206061, 62476163, 62406078), Guangdong Basic and Applied Basic Research Foundation (2023B1515120020), and CCF-DiDi GAIA Collaborative Research Funds (CCF-DiDi GAIA 202403).